volodymyrhudyma/blog/content/blog/lazy-loading-in-react-with-react-lazy-and-suspense.md

 });
 ```

-And a `Suspense` component, which allows us to show a fallback content (you can pass any React component to the `fallback` property) while we’re waiting for the lazy component to load.
+And a `Suspense` component that we can use to display a fallback content (you can pass any React component to the `fallback` property) while we wait for the "lazy" component to load.

-You should place **Suspense** component anywhere above the lazy loaded component.
+You should place the **Suspense** component somewhere above the lazy loaded component.

-It is also possible to wrap any number of lazy loaded components into one **Suspense** that would wait for all components to be loaded:
+It is also possible to wrap any number of lazy loaded components into one **Suspense** that waits for all components to load:

 ```jsx
 const Example = React.lazy(() => import("./Example"));